Gender, Sex and The Eternal Human Soul

 This essay is my observation regarding some of the things I have learned from being married for almost four decades, raising eight children, counseling with others as an ecclesiastical leader and reading and attending educational and leadership seminars and other life experiences.
 I will cover some of the understandings that I have had over my lifetime.
 I became a member of the Church of Jesus Christ of Latter-Day Saints when I was 17 years old.
 My opinions reflect my religious theology but are of course are my own and are not to be construed as anything on behalf of the church.

-From a Latter-Day Saint perspective we teach that the soul is the spirit united with a body.
+From a Latter-Day Saint perspective I believe that the soul is the spirit united with a body.
 At present it is the union of our spirit with this physical mortal body.
 Unique to LDS theology we understand that the spirits of all men and women are the literal offspring of God.
 Theological doctrines of mainstream orthodox Bible scholars teaches that we are simply pawn like creations brought into existence out of nothing.

 Before our birth and after our death we see endless and beginningless existence which is a time of no time.
 If we are here for an eternal purpose our current state of existence demonstrates that it does entail the necessity of a physical mortality and a body such as we have.
 Otherwise we would not be here like we are.